Security startup Tessian, which uses AI to fight social engineering, trousers $65M – TechCrunch

-In the latest chunky funding round out of Europe, UK-based email security startup, Tessian, has closed $65 million in Series C funding.
+In the latest chunky funding round out of Europe, U.K.-based email security startup Tessian has closed $65 million in Series C funding.
 The startup applies machine learning to build individual behavior models for enterprise email use that aims to combat human error by flagging problematic patterns which could signify risky stuff is happening — such as phishing or data exfiltration.

 The Series C round was led by March Capital.
 Existing investors Accel, Balderton Capital, Latitude and Sequoia Capital also participated, along with new investor Schroder Adveq.